 Legal Remedies If A Home Seller Lies or Conceals a Defect in Michigan

-There is nothing more exciting than moving in to your newly purchased house, unpacking your boxes, hanging your pictures, and making it your home.
-This happy feeling can quickly turn to surprise, then anger, however, if you notice a problem with the house that you were unaware of before the closing.
-For example, after the first heavy rainstorm, your basement may flood.
+There is nothing more exciting than moving in to your newly purchased house, unpacking your boxes, and settling in.
+This happy feeling can quickly turn to surprise and anger, however, if you notice a problem with the house that you were unaware of pre-closing.
+For example, after the first heavy rainstorm, your basement might flood.
 Or, maybe you discover that the heater doesn't work after the weather turns particularly cold one evening.
-You may suspect that the seller lied to you about the condition of the property.
+You might suspect that the seller lied to you about the condition of your Michigan property.

-Before trying to determine whether another party is responsible for the problem, the first thing you should do is to take steps to fix it.
-This is important for two reasons.
-First, if you do not repair the problem, it may get worse.
+Before trying to lay blame, you should take photos of the damage, then immediately act to deal with the problem.
+Quick action is important for two reasons.
+First, if you do not repair the problem, it could get worse.
 So, the repair should be made for your comfort and well-being.
 Second, in some situations, you actually have a duty to reduce or minimize the damage discovered.
 This is called a "duty to mitigate."
-It means that you will not be able to sue for any damage that you could have avoided.
+It means that you will not be able to sue for any damage that you could have avoided, or sat back and let worsen.

 Some buyers purchase a home warranty when they close on a house (or have one purchased for them by the seller).
 Generally, a home warranty will cover the repair or replacement of appliances and, in some cases, structural components and other home systems, such as plumbing and HVAC.
-So, if you do have a home warranty, it may cover (after a small service payment) the cost to repair or replace the defect at issue.
-Read the fine print on the home warranty carefully, as there may be limitations on claims, such as claims involving pre-existing conditions or ones where you failed to perform regular maintenance.
+So, if you do have a home warranty, it might cover (after a small service payment) the cost to repair or replace the defect at issue.
+Read the fine print on the home warranty carefully, as there might be limitations on claims, such as exclusion of claims involving pre-existing conditions or ones where the homeowner failed to perform regular maintenance.

 In all cases, you should keep written records concerning any expenses you incur to repair the issue.
 Keep receipts, copies of quotes, and copies of written correspondence concerning the issue.
-And, if possible, you should also take pictures of the property defect.
-This will assist you in any legal action you may bring.
+These, along with the pictures you took of the property defect, will assist you in any legal action you might bring.

-Who Is Legally Responsible for the Property Defect?
+Who Is Legally Responsible for the Defect in Your Michigan Property?

 The next thing to think about is who could or should have told you about the problem but failed to do so.
 The seller, broker, and inspector are all on the list of possibilities.